-We currently require cash of about \$35,000 a month for operating expenses.
-Operating expenses include items such as insurance, legal and other professional fees, compliance, website maintenance, and investor and public relations.
+We currently require cash of about \$30,000 a month for operating expenses.
+The Company is close to break-even, but not there yet.
+Operating expenses include items such as Board Member compensation, administrative costs, insurance, legal and other professional fees, compliance and website maintenance.
+No cash compensation has ever been paid to the CEO.